Sarah Kauss: Career

 After receiving her bachelor's degree, Kauss worked as a CPA for Ernst & Young in Denver, Colorado and Los Angeles, California.
 She then moved into commercial real estate.
 In 2009, Kauss was inspired to create a more upscale and fashionable reusable water bottle, while hiking in Arizona with her mother.
 Kauss founded S'well in 2010.
 The company helped displace more than 4 billion single-use plastic bottles and was named one of 25 designs that helped shape the world by Architectural Digest before Kauss sold the company in 2022 to Lifetime Brands.

 Fortune included Kauss on its 2014 40 under 40 list.
 She was selected as a member of the 2014 class of EY Entrepreneurial Winning Women.
 In 2016, Kauss was named number 49 on the Business Insider 100 list, The Creators.
 She was recognized on Inc.'s "Most Impressive Women Entrepreneurs of 2016" list.
-In 2018, Kauss was named one of Aspen Institute's Henry Crown Fellows.
-She was also selected as an Aspen Institute 2020 Braddock Scholar.
-She is on the board of the all women platform of SPACs Athena SPACs and Thorne Healthtech.
+In 2018, Kauss was named one of Aspen Institute's Henry Crown Fellows and was selected as an Aspen Institute 2020 Braddock Scholar.
+Kauss is an active board member of Thorne Healthtech, which Procter & Gamble has agreed to acquire for $3.8 billion.

 Kauss has been featured in NPR, Inc. Magazine, Entrepreneur magazine, Fortune magazine, CNNMoney, and CNBC, among other outlets.
-She is a mentor for the U.S. Department of State Global Women's Mentoring Partnership.
+She was a mentor for the U.S. Department of State Global Women's Mentoring Partnership.